Hellboy: The Science of Evil: Plot

 The plot opens in Romania where Hellboy has been sent to track a crazed witch through an abandoned graveyard inhabited by werewolves and the undead.
 As he battles the witch, she shapeshifts into a swarm of crows that retreats and takes refuge in the nearby village.
 When Hellboy arrives, he is ambushed by a Nazi soldier and pushed downhill into the village.

 The action shifts to 25 years earlier in an unknown part of rural Japan where Hellboy has been sent in to investigate reports of paranormal activity.
 He is quickly attacked by an Oni.
-It is revealed through an old monk later that the Oni's hostility is because their sacred artifact was stolen by the Nazis, under the command of Herman von Klempt who is seeking to use it for their own gain.
+It is revealed through an old monk later that the Oni's hostility is because their sacred artifact known as The Wind was stolen by the Nazis, under the command of Herman von Klempt who is seeking to use it in order to reanimate an undead Nazi army.
 After heading into the cliffs, Hellboy spots Klempt but is attacked by one of Herman's Kriegaffe.
 Their fight continues in an old temple until Herman falls over the cliffs after accidentally being struck by a log thrown by his own minion.
 Hellboy returns the artifact to the old monk.

-The story continues back in the present in Romania with Hellboy pursuing the witch into the abandoned village, which is filled with the undead and Nazi robots battling one another.
+The story continues back in the present in Romania with Hellboy pursuing the witch into the abandoned village, which is filled with the undead and Nazi revenants battling one another.
 In a final battle with the witch in the village church, Hellboy pulls down the giant bell, crushing the witch.
-This is followed by the collapse of the church itself with Hellboy falling into the catacombs, where he finds a group of excavating creatures resembling an Ogdru Hem, also swarming with "frog monsters".
+This is followed by the collapse of the church itself with Hellboy falling into the catacombs, where he finds a group of the undead Nazis excavating creatures resembling an Ogdru Hem, also siphoning a green energy source from the ground.
+The disturbance caused the catacombs to become swarming with "frog monsters".
 Eventually Hellboy destroys the foundations of the catacombs, causing it to cave in and knocking him into an abyss.